 There is nothing better than a gripping read which has the power to transport you off to another place.
 Whether you are on the road, about to catch a flight, or simply in bed with a cuppa, reading is a great pastime for all.
 Transport yourself to another world- the one you dream of while sitting at your desk bored at work.
 From the moment you pick the book up, you should be completely and utterly immersed in the beauty, the culture, the magical memories captured in the words and find yourself struggling to put it down.
 Here we have picked 5 of our favourite travel books to give you wanderlust.
 We hope you enjoy the adventure!

-I am sure most of you have seen the film starring the young Leanardo Dicaprio set in South East Asia.
+We are sure most of you have seen the film starring the young Leanardo Dicaprio set in South East Asia.
 The plot starts on the infamous Khao San Road in Bangkok, a place we can relate to a little too well.
-This is the story of a backpackers journey through Asia with the intention to find something extraordinarily different to his regular life but this adventure is far from paradise.
-He meets a few crazy characters along the way who lead him to a mystical paradise island which is where he finds 'The Beach'.
+This is the story of a backpackers journey through Asia with the intention to find something extraordinarily different from his regular life, but this adventure is far from paradise.
+He meets a few crazy characters along the way who leads him to a mystical paradise island which is where he finds 'The Beach'.
 A great read, especially if heading off to Asia anytime soon.
 Our Thailand Island Hopper trip actually visits Maya Bay which is where this beauty was filmed so go put yourself in the set!

 This is a beautiful novel written by Brazilian author Paulo Coelho, painting an important message about never giving up on your dreams.
 Here we follow the story of a young and adventurous Shepard on his journey from Spain to Egypt where he learns valuable lessons about following your heart and your omens to find your destiny.
 This one is not to be missed- it is not a best seller for no reason!

 'The Life of Pi' is the story of a fantasy adventure.
-You may of seen the academy award winning film directed by Ang Lee in 2012.
+You may have seen the academy award-winning film directed by Ang Lee in 2012.
 But have you read Yann Martel’s novel?
 Following the character 'Piscine Patel', the book describes entirely fictional events following a theme of spirituality, emotions and truth.
-Written into three sections it shows the life and unexpected journey of Pi through his childhood- a shipwreck and his survival on-board a small life boat accompanied with a tiger.
+Written into three sections it shows the life and unexpected journey of Pi through his childhood- a shipwreck and his survival on-board a small lifeboat accompanied with a tiger.
 Yes, that’s right a tiger!
 227 days with a 450-pound feline baring the name of Richard Parker.